 I managed to get over 70% correct in the last batch of practice problems I did but that seems to be cutting things a little close.
 I was averaging 66.67% on the FSA sections of practice exams leading up to June 2nd.
 The folks who make the practice exams preach that you should expect to do worse on the actual exam day due to stress, fatigue, stricter time constraints etc. So I decided to attempt my two weakest sections first, FSA and Fixed Income.
 I then planned to do the Ethics questions as it is also considered ‘must pass’ (must achieve 70+ %) by popular online opinion.
 In both sessions I thought I was doing alright for time over the first hour and a half or so.
 But both sessions I had to rush at the end.

 Officially you have 1.5 minutes per question.
 Some questions take over 1.5 minutes to read or re-read for clarity.
 Others require significant button pressing, doubled if you want to verify your calculations.
 The first time I wrote the exam I made sure to read every official reading, but I didn’t do enough practice problems.
-Since then I’ve devoted much less time to the official readings and much more time to practice problems, unofficial study material, including my own personalized set of cue cards.
+Since then I’ve devoted much less time to the official readings and much more time to practice problems and unofficial study material.
 The weighting of the various sections is set in stone, but I spent a disproportionate amount of effort on the most challenging material, both leading up to the exam and during the exam.
 As a result my score in Economics or whatever section I attempted last may suffer.

 For some of the exam questions the answer was on a cue card I made or I had seen a problem like that before, other times the question was not something I’d reviewed at all.
 In Level 1 all the questions are multiple choice and there are now only three answers to choose amongst.
 Often you can quickly eliminate one answer leaving you to him and haw, often for well over 1.5 minutes between the remaining two.
 Some questions do require a calculator, supposedly those are less numerous than they used to be.
 Sometimes the answer is as simple as one number divided by another, such as in the case of the standard error of the sample mean.
 The folks who design the exam are not above giving you superfluous information, see the bit above about having to spend more than a minute reading, or rereading a question.
 During the exam I took to underlining key words such as: semi-annual, most likely, least likely, or closest to.
 Sometimes these words are in italics, sometimes they are not.